subbuguru/ordoflow/README.md

 Ordoflow is a todo list application built with Expo and React-Native.
-It was built as an experiment "vibe-coding" with Google Gemini 2.5 Pro.
-This means all the code was produced by an AI Large Language Model.
-Use at your own risk.
-Even this readme.md is AI generated...
+I built it (with the assistance of GenAI) as I wanted a simple one-list task manager for myself to avoid context switching.

 ## ✨ Features